PracticalRust/practical-rust/src/intro.md

 ## Not Covered

 Practical Rust is not meant to be a beginners' guide to the language itself, but rather a guide to the ecosystem and common ways we solve common problems.
-If you're looking for language-specific answers, consider one of the following excellent resources:
+If you're looking for information on learning the language itself, consider one of the following excellent resources:

-- [The Rust Book][rust-book]
+- [The Rust Book][rust-book]: the de-facto beginners' guide to Rust.
-- [Rust by Example][rust-by-example]
+- [Rust by Example][rust-by-example]: A collection of examples demonstrating the application of beginners' skills.
-- [Rust API Guidelines][api-guidelines]
+- [Rust API Guidelines][api-guidelines]: follow this to construct idiomatic Rust libraries

 [rust-book]: https://doc.rust-lang.org/stable/book/
 [rust-by-example]: https://doc.rust-lang.org/rust-by-example